tips for a great headshot

-Male headshots.
 A good business headshot communicates who you are and what you do.
-This is true universally, but there are some questions that are gender specific.
-That’s what we’re talking about today.
-Here’s some quick headshot tips that are specific for male headshots.
+This is true universally, but there are some questions that are gender-specific.
+That’s what we’re talking about today, MENS HEADSHOTS Here are some quick headshot tips that are specific for male headshots.
 I have a post that offers some tips on the female headshot.
 Whether male headshots or female headshots, here’s what all professional headshots should project.

-…that means smiling!
-No one wants to talk to someone who looks angry, dour or sullen.
+Does that mean you have to smile?
+Not necessarily, but no one wants to talk to someone who looks angry or sullen.

 - Wear clothes that are comfortable and that make you look great